kfarjam90/farjam_atumation/Home_Assignment_second/URL_shortener/readme.md

 ## Usage

-1. Install the required dependencies: flask and sqlalchemy.
+1. Install the required dependencies: `flask` and `sqlalchemy`.
-2. Run the Flask application: python app.py.
+2. Run the Flask application: `python app.py`.
-3. Use a tool like curl or a web browser to interact with the URL shortening service.
+3. Use a tool like postman to interact with the URL shortening service.

 ## Testing